Live News Article*

 WHEN WILL THE WORKING HOLIDAY VISA CHANGES HAPPEN?

-These changes will not come into effect until January 2024 so Canadians looking to enter into the new agreement will have to wait until early next year.
+These changes came into effect in January 2024 so Canadians looking to enter into the new agreement will have to wait until early next year.

 I’M ALREADY IN SOUTH KOREA ON THE WORKING HOLIDAY VISA, AM I ELIGIBLE FOR THE 2ND YEAR?